Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Approach

 where $r$ is the output sequence length.

-To provide pixel-level grounding, we derive a segmentation mask by upsampling the attention map and employing the pre-trained Segment Anything Model (SAM)~\citep{kirillov2023segment}.
-For each token that requires grounding, we produce its corresponding binary mask by prompting SAM with the coordinate that has the highest normalized attention.
+To provide pixel-level grounding, we derive a segmentation mask by upsampling the attention map and prompting a pre-trained segmentation model (\eg, SAM~\citep{kirillov2023segment}).
+For each token that requires grounding, we produce its corresponding binary mask by finding the point with the highest normalized attention and using its coordinate as a point prompt to the segmentation model.
 Thus, for elements of the output sequence, our \ourmethod method provides pixel-level grounding results.
-Notably, we use the off-the-shelf SAM without any modification, whereas prior pixel-level grounding LMMs~\citep{lai2024lisa, rasheed2024glamm} need to fine-tune SAM with other modules.
+Notably, we use off-the-shelf segmentation models without modification, while fine-tuning is inevitable in prior pixel-level grounding LMMs~\citep{lai2024lisa, rasheed2024glamm}.
+In addition, the segmentation model does not need to be trained using language-guided grounding supervision.
+For example, SAM only learns to segment class-agnostic masks.

-In downstream tasks like grounded conversation generation, it is preferred to relate noun phrases, instead of tokens, to the image contents.
-To this end, we utilize existing natural language processing tools (\eg, \texttt{spaCy}~\citep{spaCy}) to parse the output sequence into noun phrases, and associate noun phrases with the output tokens.
-For each noun phrase, we produce segmentation masks using the average of normalized attention maps from the corresponding tokens.
-More details are included in Appendix~\ref{app:impl}.

-\subsection{\textsc{DiffLMM}: Enhanced Grounding with Diffusion-Based LMM}
+\subsection{\textsc{\textbf{DiffLMM}}: Enhanced Grounding With Diffusion-Based LMM}

 Most LMMs employ CLIP~\citep{radford2021learning} as the visual encoder because it has been pre-trained to align vision and language representations, but CLIP is known to be sub-optimal in tasks that require precise localization (\eg, object detection, image segmentation)~\citep{zhou2022extract, ghiasi2022scaling, li2022language}.
-To enhance the grounding ability of LMMs, a direct choice may be replacing CLIP with better localized pure-vision backbones like DINO~\citep{caron2021emerging, oquab2024dinov}.
-However, the lack of alignment with language representations can hurt vision-language task performance~\citep{jiang2023clip, tong2024eyes}.
+To enhance the grounding ability of LMMs, a direct choice may be replacing CLIP with better localized pure-vision backbones such as DINO~\citep{caron2021emerging, oquab2024dinov}.
+However, the lack of alignment with language representations can hurt vision-language capabilities and ultimately affect the visual grounding performance~\citep{jiang2023clip, tong2024eyes}.